-The Music Therapy Program at Penn State Children’s Hospital uses music and music activities to promote healing and help children adjust to being in the hospital.
+The Music Therapy Program at Penn State Health Children’s Hospital uses music and music activities to promote healing and help children adjust to being in the hospital.

 What is music therapy?

 Music therapy addresses physical and emotional needs of patients and their families.
 During music therapy sessions, children participate in music-based activities that have been carefully selected and presented by a board-certified music therapist.
 Sessions may be provided in a group or individual setting.
 Children may sing, play, move, listen, or create.
 The goal is to help make them feel normal during their hospital experience, minimize any pain, and provide an outlet for self-expression.

 Patients can choose from a variety of instruments to play (and in a variety of shapes, sizes, and colors), including:

 - Rhythm sticks

 Music therapists are part of the medical team and work collaboratively with doctors and nurses to complement the care they provide.
 We assess patients each time we work with them so that we can tailor sessions to their needs.
 We address the following areas:

 - Emotional coping and adjustment

 - Functional rehabilitation and developmental activities

 - Limited meaningful leisure